How it works with ServiceBooked

 - A new conversation in Inbox with the booking detail

-When a customer in a conversation wants to schedule, the AI links your Cal.com page:Great — you can pick a time that works for you here: cal.com/your-name/30min.
-I’ll see your booking come through and we’ll lock it in.If you don’t want the AI to link out (preferring to handle scheduling manually), turn off Cal.com integration and the AI will instead capture the customer’s preferred time and surface it as a task for you.
+When a customer in a conversation wants to schedule, the AI Receptionist links your Cal.com page:Great — you can pick a time that works for you here: cal.com/your-name/30min.
+I’ll see your booking come through and we’ll lock it in.If you don’t want the AI Receptionist to link out (preferring to handle scheduling manually), turn off Cal.com integration and the AI Receptionist will instead capture the customer’s preferred time and surface it as a task for you.

 Webhook secret — security

 If you have multiple Cal.com event types (e.g., “30-min quote” and “1-hour install consultation”), pick the most common one as your default.
-The AI will mention the others in conversation if relevant (“if you’d rather a longer call to walk through specifics, here’s the 1-hour link…”).
+The AI Receptionist will mention the others in conversation if relevant (“if you’d rather a longer call to walk through specifics, here’s the 1-hour link…”).
 A first-class “AI picks the right event type based on conversation” feature is on the roadmap.Disconnecting

 To disconnect: clear the booking URL field in Settings → Integrations → Cal.com and disable the webhook in your Cal.com dashboard.
 Existing bookings remain in ServiceBooked; future ones just stop syncing.Next